Daniel Mendelsohn

-Daniel Adam Mendelsohn (born 1960) is an American author, essayist, critic, columnist, and translator.
+Daniel Adam Mendelsohn (born 1960) is an American author, essayist, critic, columnist and translator.

 He is currently the Charles Ranlett Flint Professor of Humanities at Bard College, the Editor at Large of the New York Review of Books, and the Director of the Robert B. Silvers Foundation, a charitable organization dedicated to supporting writers of nonfiction.

 Early life and education

 Mendelsohn was born to a Jewish family in New York City and raised on Long Island in the town of Old Bethpage, New York.
 He attended the University of Virginia from 1978 to 1982 as an Echols Scholar, graduating with a B.A. summa cum laude in Classics.

 From 1982 to 1985, he resided in New York City, working as an assistant to an opera impresario, Joseph A. Scuro.
 The following year he began graduate studies at Princeton University, receiving his M.A. in 1989 and his Ph.D. in 1994.
 His dissertation, later published as a scholarly monograph by Oxford University Press, was on Euripidean tragedy.

 Mendelsohn is one of five siblings.
 His brothers include film director Eric Mendelsohn and Matt Mendelsohn, a photographer; his sister, Jennifer Mendelsohn, also a journalist, is the founder of "#ResistanceGenealogy".
 He is the nephew of the psychologist Allan Rechtschaffen.
-He is gay.
+In an interview, Mendelsohn claimed that his reading of Proust and recognizing the inevitability of an unfulfilled romantic life as a gay man encouraged him to become a writer.